Links

 A [link](#this-is-a-title) to jump towards target heading

-If there are duplicated headings, add numbered suffix starting from -1, e.g:
+If there are duplicated headings, add a numbered suffix starting from -1, e.g:

 # Hello